telerik/maui-docs/controls/progressbar/configuration.md

 ---
 title: Configuration
 page_title: .NET MAUI ProgressBar Documentation - Configuration
-description: Check our &quot;Configuration&quot; documentation article for Telerik ProgressBar for .NET MAUI control.
+description: "Review how to define vlaue and segmentm, text formatting, value range and more for the Telerik ProgressBar for .NET MAUI control."
 position: 2
 slug: progressbar-configuration
 ---